codeque-co/codeque/README.md

 ❌ Support wildcards in JSXText

-❌ Support for case insensitive search
+✅ Support for case insensitive search
+  - only for wildcards for now
+  - actually it might be easy, we should check if primitive value is string

+✅ Support json

 ❌ Invent / Implement license mechanism
+   - try webassembly

 ❌ Add support for proposal syntaxes